tsgates/arch-wiki-markdown/wiki/TORQUE.md

     phobos np=2
     deimos np=2

-Note:One can run both the server and client on the same box.
+> Note:

-Note:Re-running pbs_server -t create may delete this nodes file.
+-   One can run both the server and client on the same box.

-Restart the server and the new options are sourced:
+-   Re-running pbs_server -t create may delete this nodes file.

-    # rc.d start torque-server
+Restart the server and the new options are sourced.

 > Client (compute node) configuration

-Follow these steps on each compute node in your cluster.
+Follow these steps on each compute node in the cluster.

-Note:If running both the server and client on the same box, be sure to complete these steps as well for that machine as well as other pure clients on your cluster.
+Note:If running both the server and client on the same box, be sure to complete these steps as well for that machine as well as other pure clients on the cluster.

 Edit /var/spool/torque/mom_priv/config to contain some basic info identifying the server: